 This traditional type of inspection has the advantage of recording possible defects close enough to have a good estimation about their location and severity.
 However, it takes some time to move the robot along the pipe, and on many occasions the mobility is restricted by obstacles or sedimentation.
 In some cases, even the robot ends up stuck in the middle of the pipe.

-One alternative to the traditional sewer inspection is to perform a manhole inspection, introducing a special camera through the manhole, mounted in a structure that just lowers the camera and inspects the pipes connected to the chamber.
+One alternative to the traditional sewer inspection is to perform a manhole inspection, introducing a special camera through the manhole, mounted in a structure that just lowers the camera down the manhole to examine the pipes connected to the manhole.

 The main advantage of this method is that it reduces the inspection time.
 Once the camera is located in front of the connected pipe, far sections can be analyzed by zooming in.